 - Wait for the timer to count down to 0:00 without moving from the pickup location

-- Attempt to contact the passenger, or the passenger contacts you
+- Attempt to contact the passenger, or respond to the passenger contacting you

 - Cancel the ride by tapping 'Passenger is no-show' and then tap 'Confirm no-show'

 Note: You must be close to the passenger's pickup location when you cancel the ride to be eligible for a no-show fee.

 For the first party in your Shared ride, the criteria above are the same.
 That means if a passenger cancels or doesn't show before you have other passengers, you'll be paid the fee as usual.

 Once you have a passenger in your ride, you won't receive additional cancel or no-show fees because you're already earning based on the time and distance you traveled to pick up that passenger.

 After arriving at a Shared ride pickup location, the app will prompt you to confirm the number of passengers you're picking up.

 If the party size is the same as requested, tap 'Confirm.'
 If a passenger shows up with more people in their party then originally requested, tap 'Other' to skip the pickup.
 Skipping pickups like this won't affect your acceptance rate or driver rating.